The Intergovernmental Panel on Climate Change (IPCC) and the German IPCC Coordination Office

 The IPCC is both a scientific body as well as an intergovernmental institution.
 On its behalf, thousands of scientists worldwide collect and assess the results of research on climate change.

-The contribution of Working Group I establishes beyond doubt: Climate change is detectable in all regions worldwide and has been caused by human activities.
+It states without doubt: Climate change is detectable in all regions worldwide and has been caused by human activities.
 It also shows that climate change has progressed faster in recent decades than before.

 The IPCC process provides a reliable scientific basis for national and international climate policy.
 The BMBF supports this unique risk monitor for a knowledge-based precautionary policy on climate change in many ways: